autumn-mck/site-web-gen-java/CSC1028/index.md

  - Further integration with archives, e.g. thumbnails of pages from the [Wayback Machine](https://web.archive.org/) - If a webpage has only existed for a few days its chance of being malware or a phishing attack are higher
  - Data from [Common Crawl](https://commoncrawl.org/) to find sites that point to a given page (They were having [issues with 503 errors](https://groups.google.com/g/common-crawl/c/kEHzXZNu5To) when I last looked into integrating this, although it appears to have been fixed since.)
  - Possibly other sources of data like Mozilla Observatory or Google Lighthouse.
+ - Add an extension page to the browser addon providing functionality similar to the electron app, allowing the user to query any URL
  - General improvements to the user experience.
  And many other possible sources of interesting metadata!